hand placing puzzle

 What is a Trust and how is it used?

-In recent times Trusts are used to manage and protect assets, pass on assets while you are alive or when someone is too young to handle their affairs or cannot handle them because of incapacity.
+In recent times Trusts are used to manage and protect assets and pass them on while you are alive or when someone is too young to handle their affairs or cannot handle them because of incapacity.

 Trusts involve a 'settlor', a 'trustee' and a 'beneficiary'.

-• settlor puts the assets into the Trust
+• a settlor puts the assets into the Trust

 What are the benefits of Trusts for family businesses?

-Trusts can also protect the family business from a divorce in a bad marriages and wayward children and allow the shares to remain in the trust to benefit future generations.
+Trusts can also protect the family business from a divorce in a bad marriage and wayward children and allow the shares to remain in the trust to benefit future generations.

 Under normal tax rules, gifting shares of a business to a connected person (generally a close family member) triggers a Capital Gains Tax (CGT) charge based on the current value of the shares.
 However, if the gift is made into Trust, the capital gain can be held-over which means the CGT charge is deferred until a future disposal of the shares by the Trust.

-For more information on the issues raised in this update, please see our article on the tax implications of Trusts or get in touch with your usual Crowe contact.
+For more information on the issues raised in this update, please get in touch with your usual Crowe contact.

 Family Business Focus series